-These words are teaching the principle of not violating your conscience: it is knowing when to move ahead in full faith; when to hold back because your faith, confidence and clear conscience are not in place.
-Basically, believers that doubted in their hearts what they were doing, or were not sure, were told to then “not do it”, because in doing so they were violating their conscience and this was sin.
+Weird scripture, I know.
+We never look at scripture out of context, so examining this chapter we see that a debate had arisen as to what foods believers were allowed to eat.
+With no clear guidance, Paul taught the principle of considering our weaker brothers and sisters in our actions, but also NOT violating your conscience.
+This latter principle is applied in knowing when to move ahead or act in full faith and when to hold back because your faith, confidence and clear conscience are not in place.
+Basically, believers that doubted in their hearts that they were doing what was right, or were not sure, were told to then “not do it”, because in doing so they were violating their conscience and this was sin.

 Paul applied this principle to himself in Acts 24:16 ”So I always strive to keep my conscience clear before God and men.”
 Job also followed this principle of a clear conscience in Job 27:6 “I will maintain my righteousness and never let go of it, my conscience will not reproach me as long as I live.”
 Deacons were required to live by a clear conscience in 1 Tim 3:9.
 “They must keep hold of the deep truths of the faith with a clear conscience.”